 Medigap Coverage for Pacemakers

 Medigap, or Medicare Supplement, plans work alongside Medicare Parts A and B. They pick up some of the expenses you would be responsible for if you only had traditional Medicare.
-In most states, you can choose from 10 standardized plans that offer different levels of coverage.
+However, in most states, you can choose from 10 standardized plans that offer different levels of coverage.

 All Medigap plans give you additional coverage for pacemakers.